 It used to be that Instagram was a place people would go to post pictures of their pets and expensive lattes.
 But, fast forward just a few years and Instagram is its own fully-fledged community where creators, brands, businesses, and personal users co-exist.
 If you’re trying to carve out a little slice of the platform for your own business, the first thing you should be doing is making sure you’re using an Instagram business account.

 Whether you’re just now creating a website for your new business or getting your existing company up-to-speed with its social media strategy, having the right type of Instagram account can help you succeed online.
+The purpose of an Instagram business account is to provide businesses with a set of tools and features that are specifically designed to help them grow their presence on the platform and reach their target audience.
+This includes a range of powerful tools and features that can help users reach their target audience, drive engagement, and grow their business on the platform.

 One way is by using relevant and high-quality content, which requires an entire strategy on its own.
 Another is by simply choosing the right category for your account.
 A business Instagram account will allow you to be easily identified by others on the platform as a business, and it will also give you extra tools that aren’t available to personal accounts.
 Let’s take a closer look at how to make the switch to a business account and why this easy switch can have a huge effect on the success of your online presence.